 - Ansonia Public Schools – FREE

 Note: A class = a maximum of 24 students and a minimum of 10 students.
 Teacher and parent/chaperone are free.

-Classes of over 50 students will rent our picnic pavilion for $125 for the day and a clean up deposit of $200 which will be returned if area is left clean.
+Classes over 48 students will also rent our picnic pavilion for $125/day with a $200 clean up deposit, which will be returned if park is left clean.

 To schedule a program please contact: